FAQ - find all the answers here

 As a student at Business Academy Aarhus, you have to pay a materials’ fee.
-The fee covers licenses for academic literature databases, subscriptions, copies, student ID card, etc. See how you pay the fee here
+The fee covers licenses for academic literature databases, subscriptions, copies, student ID card, etc.

 You must bring the receipt for payment with you when you pick up your student ID card.
 You can print the receipt or have it available on your phone, tablet or computer.

 Once you have started on your programme – in addition to the costs of materials and books – there will be also be expenses related to among other things, study trips and company visits.